Perceptual Shift: About My Foot Paintings

+I started painting with my feet in 2009 as I am a survivor of sexual assault, and needed a way to connect to the ground through my art.
+I also have difficulty painting detailed work because of a vision impairment, so sought to be free of a paint brush and worked with my feet.
 When playing indoor soccer at a practice for my high school team in the spring of 2002, I sustained a direct blow to my left eye from the ball, which caused double vision, or “diplopia”.
 A video of a ball moving at high speeds actually looks warped like a mango-shape, and the front of the ball hit the centre of my eye, which was wide open with the excitement and adrenaline of playing soccer: wham-o!
-I was also born with a lazy left eye “amblyopia”, so this accident made my sight worse.
+I was also born with a lazy left eye “amblyopia”, so this accident made my sight a bit worse.
 After I was hit with the ball, I had an opaque, grey circle in the middle of my left field of vision for five consecutive hours!
 It went away, and my Optometrist later told me that this was probably (because she didn’t see it) a hematoma inside my eye and unfortunately I was not taken to the emergency department.
 If you hurt your eye, go to the ED!
 Since I can’t see well for long periods of time without my glasses, I use digital technology to augment my vision loss, including a larger font size in my email, and write papers at 150% zoom in MS word with a 12pt size.
-It is also difficult to focus on painting with a brush on canvas up close, so I started to paint with my feet to see if it would be fun, and it was.

 The process and technique of painting with my feet